mvasilkov/python-maze/README.md

 # aMAZEd

-Implementation of various maze generation algorithms in python.
+Implementation of various maze generation algorithms in Python.

 > Source: [Mazes for Programmers][REF1] by Jamis Buck

-#### Python package prequisites
-* argparse
-* random
-* Pygame
+This fork is updated to run on Python 3.

 ## Usage